goto-eof/europea-library-server/README.md

 ## Changes log

 - 2023-03-20
-    - added PDF extractor strategy
+    - added PDF meta-data extractor strategy in addition to the EPUB meta-data extractor.
     - refactor of the indexer and cataloguer job (for the first step I moved the business logic in the processor as should be done)
     - added the language, num_pages, average_rating and number of raters columns